iwsjanine/github-slideshow/2019-09-27-Add-Individual---Driver---Involved-Party.md

 ## Injury Information

 Use this section of the screen to identify whether this particular individual has been injured.
+This is a required field.

 1. In the **Was the party injured **section, select from one of the following responses: